- Contact Us

 What are the admission requirements for the graduate programs in SFU Psychology?

-Students admitted to our graduate programs have a Psychology Honours degree or a Psychology Major with strong research experience.
+Students admitted to our graduate programs are expected to have Psychology Honours degree or a Psychology Major with strong research experience.
 Detailed application information is available here.

 I do not have a Psychology Honours or a Psychology Major degree.
 Is there a list of pre-requisite psychology courses that I could take prior to applying to the program?